-The Web team is committed to helping produce websites that meet legal requirements and policies of the university.
-Included below are links to the sources of relevant requirements.
+One of our goals is to help produce websites that meet legal requirements and policies of the university.
+Included below are links to the documents and sources of relevant requirements that we are currently aware of.
 The Web team members are not experts on the laws or policies and do not enforce them.
 You are responsible for the content on your website.